bmuellerhstat/pr-practice/README.md

-## Mr. Mueller's Ideal Afternoon
+## Anthony's Ideal Afternoon
-The best way to relax after a long day is to eat ice cream and watch TV.
+The best way to relax after a long day is to play sports.